openprocurement/openprocurement.api/docs/source/tutorial.rst

 We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.

-Let's try creating tender with more data, passing the `procuringEntity` of a tender:
+The previous tender contained only required fields.
+Let's try creating tender with more data (tender has status `created`):

 .. include:: tutorial/create-tender-procuringEntity.http
    :code: